FrancescoEmmanuel/SC_FibonacciBenchmark/README.md

 # Measuring Time and Space complexity of a Fibonacci algorithm: Recursive vs. Iterative

-In this assignment, I will be comparing the time and space complexity between the iterative and recursive approach to the Fibonacci sequence.
+In this repo, I will be comparing the time and space complexity between the iterative and recursive approach to finding the nth value of a Fibonacci sequence.
-Let's first start by showing how the iterative and recursive approach of finding the nth value in a Fibonacci sequence works.
+Let's first start by showing how the iterative and recursive algorithm works.

 ## Recursive
 A recursive function is defined as a function that calls itself during its execution once or more.
-This function is very useful for many different types of problems as it allows programmers to write very efficient programs using minimal amount code.
+This function is very useful for many different types of problems as it allows programmers to write very efficient programs using minimal amounts of code.
 Below is an example of a recursive function used to find the nth value of a Fibonacci sequence:<br>
 <br>
 ![](Fibonacci-benchmark-images/fibonacci-recursive.PNG)

 ## Iterative
-An iterative program is a program that runs its code repeitively until a specific wanted end result is achieved.
+An iterative program is a program that runs its code repetitively until a specific wanted end result is achieved.
 Below is an example of an iterative program used to find the nth value of a Fibonnaci sequence:
 <br>
 <br>